QuietNoize/-FREE-Quake-Like-Light-Flicker-for-Unity/README.md

 3. Tune Max Intensity and Step Interval to shape the effect

 ## Render Pipeline Support
-This package is designed for **Unity URP and HDRP only**.
+- Supported: URP, HDRP
-Built-in Render Pipeline is **not officially supported**.
+- Not officially supported: Built-in Render Pipeline
-It may work in Built-in RP, but requires manual modification of the shader/material setup by the user.
+The asset may function in Built-in RP, but requires manual adjustments to materials and lighting setup.

 ## Notes
 - Updates continuously during runtime